Hermann Göring: End of the war

 As the Soviets approached Berlin, Hitler's efforts to organise the defence of the city became ever more meaningless and futile.
 His last birthday, celebrated at the Führerbunker in Berlin on 20 April 1945, was the occasion for leave-taking by many top Nazis, Göring included.
 By this time, Göring's hunting lodge Carinhall had been evacuated, the building destroyed, and its art treasures moved to Berchtesgaden and elsewhere.
 Göring arrived at his estate at Obersalzberg on 22 April, the same day that Hitler, in a lengthy diatribe against his generals, first publicly admitted that the war was lost and that he intended to remain in Berlin to the end and then commit suicide.
-He also stated that Göring was in a better position to negotiate a peace settlement.
+Göring also stated that he was in a better position to negotiate a peace settlement.

 OKW operations chief Alfred Jodl was present for Hitler's rant and notified Göring's chief of staff, Karl Koller, at a meeting a few hours later.
 Sensing its implications, Koller immediately flew to Berchtesgaden to notify Göring of this development.
 A week after the start of the Soviet invasion, Hitler had issued a decree naming Göring his successor in the event of his death, thus codifying the declaration he had made soon after the beginning of the war.
 The decree also gave Göring full authority to act as Hitler's deputy if Hitler ever lost his freedom of action.

 Göring feared being branded a traitor if he tried to take power, but also feared being accused of dereliction of duty if he did nothing.
 After some hesitation, Göring reviewed his copy of the 1941 decree naming him Hitler's successor.
 After conferring with Koller and Hans Lammers (the state secretary of the Reich Chancellery), Göring concluded that by remaining in Berlin to face certain death, Hitler had incapacitated himself from governing.
 All agreed that under the terms of the decree, it was incumbent upon Göring to take power in Hitler's stead.
 He was also motivated by fears that his rival, Martin Bormann, would seize power upon Hitler's death and would have him killed as a traitor.
 With this in mind, Göring sent a carefully worded telegram asking Hitler for permission to take over as the leader of Germany, stressing that he would be acting as Hitler's deputy.
 He added that, if Hitler did not reply by 22:00 that night (23 April), he would assume that Hitler had indeed lost his freedom of action and would assume leadership of the Reich.